ANNAhabANNA/Right-Hands/README.md

     ![accents colors](assets/readme-img/main-section-background-color+accent.jpeg)

     The above color pallette was developed after the first choice of color pallette failed Lighthouse contrast test.
-The subsequent ideas of color pallette always aimed to improve website experience for visually impaired users.
+The subsequent ideas of color pallette always aimed to improve website experience for visually impaired users. [here](www.colorsafe.co) color compatibility tool was mainly used to achieve the best accessibilty possible.

     * ### Fonts